Volunteer FAQ’s

 • Where are the Rest Stops located?

-The rest stops will be announced closer to the event but previously have included Fresh Kills, Historic Richmondtown, Wolf’s Pond, and similar destinations.
-Transportation to and from the rest stop is the volunteer’s sole responsibility.
+The rest stops will be announced closer to the event but are spread throughout Brooklyn, Queens and the Bronx.
+If assigned to a rest stop, transportation to and from the rest stop is the volunteer’s sole responsibility.

-• How do I get to the Tour de Staten Island?
+• How do I get to the NYC Century?

 • Are helmets required?

-No. Helmets are encouraged but are not required on Transportation Alternatives' bike tours.
+Helmets are strongly encouraged on Transportation Alternatives' bike tours.
 Helmets are required by law for riders under 14.

 • When will routes be available?